nish-d/vicky002.github.io/_posts/2016-04-15-moments-in-my-dreams.md

 ---

 I hope you liked this artilcle.
 If you're wondering why the title 'In my dreams', why I started artile with that beautiful Mall road of Nainital and ended with the same, Why one, three, seven numbers?
 If you want to know more the about this article.
-You can write an email to hi@eulercoder.me.
-I'd love to answer all your questions. :)
+You can write an email to hi@eulercoder.me, I'd love to answer all your questions. :)